Salon Business Plan Template: How-To Guide + Example

 • Lease

-Moreover, ongoing marketing expenditures and cost of good sold expenses are also notable cost drivers for [Company Name].
+Moreover, ongoing marketing expenditures and cost of goods sold expenses are also notable cost drivers for [Salon Name].

 Capital Requirements and Use of Funds